 Group text messages aren’t approved for use as text message marketing campaigns.
-In 2021, carriers began cracking down on illicit mass texts, leading to fines and penalties.
+Carriers are cracking down on illicit mass texts, leading to fines and penalties.

 But mass texting services undergo carrier vetting.
 They’re also normally approved through services like Campaign Registry.
 This allows them to send bulk text marketing messages using high-volume 10-digit long code (10DLC) numbers.

-This is where a business-grade mass text app comes in handy.
+This is where a business-grade app for mass texting comes in handy.
 Not only can you schedule individual messages, but you can also schedule large-scale, recurring, text message broadcasts.

 Here’s an example of a personalized, recurring text message saved as a template in MessageDesk: